Skip to content

 })

-For Laravel 9 / 10, add both classes to the web group in app/Http/Kernel.php.
+Laravel 9 / 10: add both middlewares to the web group in app/Http/Kernel.php, after StartSession but before SubstituteBindings.

-Both middlewares only act on routes registered through Route::localize() / Route::translate() (detected via a locale_type action attribute the macros set).
-Plain routes in the same web group
+Both middlewares only act on routes registered through Route::localize() / Route::translate().
+Plain routes (/admin, /api/health) pass through untouched.
+See Caveats.

 php